fbqvyjt/Game-Dev-Study/ClassesObjects/IntroClassObj/notes.md

 2. ***State*** → characteristics of such object that can be manipulated, moved, rotated... whatever that may to interact with the world its involved with.

-3. ***Behavior*** → the abilities of such model → what the object can do to/in the environment, to the player, or to itself.
+3. ***Behavior*** → Actions: the abilities of an object → what the object can do to/in the environment, to the player, or to itself.
-    - it can an attack

 4. ***Identity*** → a memory address of that object that allows us to distinguish one object from another.
 <br/><br/>